Zenkoh1/CVWO-app/README.md

 ### Step 3.2 Set up environment variables

 In `.env.development`, replace the url with the url of the rails API.
+It should be correct by default.

 ```sh
 REACT_APP_API_ENDPOINT=http://localhost:3000